 - Be super careful if you’re drinking by yourself.
 Don’t accept any drinks from strangers, watch your drink once you’ve brought one.
 Drink spiking can and does happen.

 - As a woman, you’ll be seen as an easy target for petty theft.
-As annoying as it is, make sure you are extra careful with your bags, use cross-body straps, a money belt, anything to secure your belongings closer to your person.
-Dangly stuff is more likely to get snatched.
+As annoying as it is, make sure you are extra careful with your bags, use cross-body straps, a money belt… anything.

 - Avoid wandering around at night by yourself.
 This goes doubly for quiet, deserted streets.
-If you absolutely do have to walk anywhere after dark, stick to busy spots where there are lots of other people.
-Shortcuts down sideroads are not worth the risk.
+Shortcuts down sideroads aren’t worth the risk.

-That said, Puerto Rico isn’t as dangerous as you think.
-For solo female travellers, Puerto Rico is actually surprisingly safe.
-Choose yourself a social hostel with good reviews from other women, make some travel buddies, book a tour, explore this stunner of an island.
+Choose yourself a social hostel with good reviews from other women, make some travel buddies, book a tour and explore this stunner of an island.
 Just make sure you make your safety and security a priority, watch your surroundings and use your common sense.
-If you follow our tips you’ll be just fine!

 Puerto Rico is very safe to travel for families!
 In fact, it’s a top destination for people with children.
 So naturally, the island is pretty well equipped for family-friendly fun.

 There’s a ton of activities to enjoy together, all for different ages.
-Think snorkeling, days at the beach, child-friendly museums, and even tales of pirates.
+Think snorkeling, days at the beach, child-friendly museums, Puerto Rico’s National Parks, and even tales of pirates.